LukeNK/Star/README.md

 However, all of the source code was built with cross-platform philosophy, so the process will be really quick if I can fix those issue.

 # Todo
+Most of item on this list are from my experience with other file explorer, but you can add more into this list by create an issue.
 - [x] API for get currentDir, dirContents
 - [ ] Refresh button
     - [x] Fix refresh bug